How to Format Your CV

 In the tech industry, a curriculum vitae, or CV, may be used instead of a resume for professionals in academia or research.
 A CV may also be used by technology professionals that are in certain industries, such as medicine or bioinformatics.
-A CV or curriculum vitae is most commonly used outside of the U.S. I have also seen many US-based Ph.D. graduates use a short CV instead of a resume.
+A CV or curriculum vitae is most commonly used outside of the U.S. Some US-based Ph.D. graduates use a short CV instead of a resume.

 A good CV, though, should be well organized with clear headings.